-- The damage to the cells gets noticed by the body–and the body initiates standard defense maneuvers by initializing local inflammation.
+- Damage to the cells gets noticed by the body–and the body initiates standard defense maneuvers by initializing local inflammation.

 - It’s this inflammation that seems to create the ringing or buzzing in your ears that sometimes accompanies hearing loss.
 In other words, it seems to be the inflammation itself that causes tinnitus in cases of noise-induced hearing loss.